Indiana regulators deny utilities' bid for virus relief | Indiana | Journal Gazette

 While customers won’t be charged for electricity they didn’t use, such as at a closed restaurant or bar, those who struggled to pay their utility bills because of a job loss or reduced income may have to pay more later.

-The IURC decided to let utilities track the COVID-19 impacts on the prohibition of disconnections and late fees, “which may be considered for cost recovery in the future.”
+The IURC decided to let utilities track the COVID-19 effects on the prohibition of disconnections and late fees, “which may be considered for cost recovery in the future.”

 Sign up for our daily headlines newsletter